ineedthisforCPEN/projecteuler/README.md

 using this information and the version template.

 Note that `generate_version.py` will not skip versions.
-This means that if version 1 of the solution is not implemented, it will fail to create version2 of the solution.
+This means that if version 1 of the solution is not implemented, it will fail to create version 2 of the solution.

 By default, `generate_version.py` fails if the version file to generate already exists, as we don't want to accidentally overwrite an existing problem file.
 To overwrite the existing version file, use the `--force` flag.